bojkovladislav/phone-sphere-catalog/README.md

 ### Bulma 📐

 Bulma is utilized as the CSS framework to provide a responsive and consistent grid system, as well as a set of modern UI components.
-This choice enhances the overall aesthetic appeal and responsiveness of the React Phone Catalog, contributing to a polished and professional user interface.
+This choice enhances the overall aesthetic appeal and responsiveness of the Phone Sphere Catalog, contributing to a polished and professional user interface.

 ### Axios 🌐